falcosecurity/falcosidekick/README.md

   # user: "" # user to use if auth is enabled in Influxdb
   # password: "" # pasword to use if auth is enabled in Influxdb
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 loki:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Loki output is enabled
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 nats:
   # hostport: "" # nats://{domain or ip}:{port}, if not empty, NATS output is enabled
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 stan:
   # hostport: "" # nats://{domain or ip}:{port}, if not empty, STAN output is enabled